ckznnn/Red-black-dotfiles/README.md

 # Icons go straight into the icons files and changed all icons or replace entire folder.
 # kitty is the terminal config you need kitty config which already comes automatic with hyprland, replace the file in the .config folder
 # the rest of the files are for my gtk theme, place all folders into another folder then replace your overall gtk theme using dconf-editor.
+# pixel_operator.zip is the font used in my theme just place inside your font folder probably do this before applying the rest of the theme.

 <img src="/previewimage.png" alt="preview" title="preview">